 Context: Underutilized single-story buildings provide an opportunity to intensify and accommodate additional offices and supporting services within walking distance of the transit station.

-Policy Area shown in white on maps below.
 Refer to Legends on Recommended Future Land Use, Future Transportation Network, and Public Facilities and Environmental Features Maps on pages 17, 18, and 19.